-The main difference between a tent footprint and Tarp is:
+The main difference between a tent footprint and a Tarp is:

-Like with all things, there are several different components and tools that you can use in order to provide a more comfortable tent experience to your party of campers.
+Like with all things, there are several different components and tools that you can use to provide a more comfortable tent experience to your party of campers.

-There are a lot of different variables and elements which can have a significant impact on the quality of your outdoors experience if you fail to set up your tent location correctly.
+There are a lot of different variables and elements which can have a significant impact on the quality of your outdoor experience if you fail to set up your tent location correctly.